-Dr. Jewell has authored 44 peer-reviewed papers (H-index = 21) and 10 patent filings, including papers in ACS Nano, Cell Reports, PNAS, and Nature.
+Dr. Jewell has authored 45 papers (H-index = 21) and 10 patent filings, including papers in ACS Nano, Cell Reports, PNAS, and Nature.
 These efforts have been recognized by awards for research and education, including the NSF CAREER Award, the Damon Runyon-Rachleff Innovation Award, the Alliance for Cancer Gene Therapy Young Investigator Award, the Melanoma Research Alliance Young Investigator Award, the University of Maryland Research and Scholar Award, and the Fischell Department of Bioengineering's 2015 Teaching Excellence Award.
-Dr. Jewell has also leads the lab's outreach efforts working with more than 500 area high school students to promote STEM research exposure, to contribute to the community education about STEM opportunities and cancer research, and with fundraising for local and national charities.
+Dr. Jewell also leads the lab's outreach efforts, working with more than 500 area high school students to promote STEM research exposure, building community awareness about STEM opportunities in the cancer field, and fundraising for local and national charities.
 Chris was previously the recipient of a Society for Biomaterials STAR Award, an American Association of Immunologists Trainee Award, and the Controlled Release Society T. Nagai Postdoctoral Achievement Award.
 In 2012, Dr. Jewell appeared in USA Today representing the Chemical Engineering discipline as a “New Face of Engineering” during National Engineers Week.
 Chris was also selected in 2013 as the state of Maryland’s Outstanding Young Engineer by the Maryland Academy of Science, the state’s highest professional honor awarded to an engineer under 36.

 Dr. Xiangbin Zeng is the Lab Manager and technician for the Jewell Research Lab in the Fischell Department of Bioengineering at the University of Maryland.
 Dr. Zeng received his Bachelors degree in preventive medicine from Shanghai Medical University in China in 1997, and his Ph.D. in Toxicology from Fudan University in China in 2002.
 Dr. Zeng then conducted postdoctoral research at Tulane University before joining the Department of Radiation Oncology at Emory University Medical Center as a Research Association in 2006.
 Dr. Zeng’s cancer research at Emory focused on the role of centrosome amplification during tumorgenesis in human mammary glands.
 Xiangbin also served as a volunteer at the NIH for 1 year investigating the role of adaptive immune reactions during drug-induced liver injury in mice.
 Dr. Zeng’s past work has resulted in more than a dozen peer-reviewed publications in the fields of immunology and cancer.
 In addition to coordinating Jewell lab operations, his current position utilizes his expertise in molecular cell biology and immunology to help other lab members to push research projects forward.
 In his free time, Xiangbin is a big tennis fan and enjoys spending time with his two kids.